BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKGrayscaleFillholeImage.md

-# ITK Grayscale Fillhole Image Filter (ITKGrayscaleFillholeImage)
+# ITK Grayscale Fillhole Image Filter

 Remove local minima not connected to the boundary of the image.